Getting Things Done - GTD

 16. When you defer an action, you either put it on your Calendar, if it has to happen on a specific day or time, or on your Next Actions list, if it should be done as soon as possible.

-17. The best way to organize your Next Actions is giving them the context in which they must be done (at work, at home, with a computer, online, etc.), so you can always know what actions can be done under a given context.
+17. The best way to organize your Next Actions is assigning them the context in which they must be done (office, home, laptop, etc.), so you can always know what actions can be done when you are in a certain situation.

 18. The Calendar is sacred territory.
 If you put something there, it is because it has to be done on the date indicated.